phalcon-orphanage/docs/en/url.md

 echo $url->get('products/save'); // /app/public/index.php/portal/invoices/save
 ```

-> If you can, avoid replacing `mod_rewrite` with the code above.
+> **NOTE**: If you can, avoid replacing `mod_rewrite` with the code above.
 Having the necessary route matching mechanism handled by the web server is much faster than handling things in your own application.
 {: .alert .alert-info }

 ### View/Volt